johnpatrickcassidy/johnpatrickcassidy/_posts/2016-09-07-game-flash.md

   <h4 class="date">June 2014-May 2015</h4>
   <div class="intro">
     <h3>Problem</h3>
-    <p>Wanting to reclaim ground as a leading sports news destination, SI sought to improve the second screen experience in order to showcase the brand as more than just (quickly out-of-date) magazine live scoring and play updates that keep users up to the minute on their favorite teams</p>
+    <p>Wanting to reclaim ground as a leading sports destination, Sports Illustrated sought to improve its second screen experience in order to showcase the brand as more than just a magazine.</p>
     <h3>Solution</h3>
-    <p>Design and develop mobile-first game coverage by bringing two of America’s most popular sports, football and baseball, to life with fun and useful visualizations while events unfolded on the field.</p>
+    <p>Design and develop mobile-first game coverage by bringing two of America’s most popular sports, football and baseball, to life with fun and useful visualizations while events unfolded live on the field.</p>
   </div>
 </div>
 <section>
   <h2 class="bullet">My Role</h2>
   <div class="highlight-odd">
-    <video class="screencap" src="/assets/videos/gameflashScreencap.mp4" poster="" loop autoplay playsinline muted controls></video>
+    <video class="screencap" src="/assets/videos/gameflashScreencap.mp4" poster="" controls></video>
     <div class="takeaway">
       <h5 class="example">Studying the Tape</h5>
       <p class="description">One of the trickest aspects of recreating a live game experience is accounting for all the edge cases and quirks that occur during the course of play.
-In order to design a robust experience, I immersed myself in both the sports data APIs as well as spending a good deal of time watching the experience unfold alongside live video footage of the event.</p>
+In order to design a robust experience, I immersed myself in both the sports data APIs and also spent hours watching the experience unfold alongside live video footage of the game.</p>
     </div>
   </div>
   <div class="highlight-even">